rapPayne/react_in_3_weeks/labs/3.3 Styling within components/README.md

 <section style={styles.wrapper} id="itemsWrapper">
 ```

 We just applied a style to `<section>` that encloses each menu item.
-You may have seen a slight change when you saved Menu.js.
-Now let's finish this off in MenuItem.js.
+You may have seen a slight change when you saved Menu.jsx.
+Now let's finish this off in MenuItem.jsx.

-3. Add a styles object to MenuItem.js:
+3. Add a styles object to MenuItem.jsx:
 ```JavaScript
 const styles = {
   itemCard: {